CALL 02 9723 8080

 • Your self-managed super fund can be made non-complying, and accordingly be subject to substantial tax penalties.

-• You may be also disqualified as a trustee – which will prevent you from operating a self-managed super fund in the future.
+• You may be also disqualified as a superannuation fund trustee.
+This will prevent you from operating a self-managed super fund in the future.

 • Mother and Daughter